-The Latasha Norman Center for Counseling
+The Latasha Norman Center for Counseling Services

-The Latasha Norman Center for Counseling (LNC) is a mental health provider for JSU students, faculty, and staff.
-Services include brief individual and couples psychotherapy, crisis counseling/intervention, and on-call rotations.
+The Latasha Norman Center for Counseling Services (LNC) is a mental health provider for JSU students, faculty, and staff.
+Services include brief individual and couples psychotherapy, group counseling, crisis counseling/intervention, and on-call rotations.
 LNC also provides outreach programming and in-service trainings to the campus and surrounding communities on issues related to mental health and interpersonal violence.
+Additionally, LNC offers volunteer and service learning opportunities for undergraduate students, as well as internship opportunities for graduate students.
+The center has implemented a Peer Educator Program for students to become involved in addressing mental health and interpersonal violence concerns from a student's perspective.
+Peer Educators also assist LNC staff in advocating for mental health and interpersonal violence awareness.

 LNC was erected in 2007, in honor of Latasha D. Norman, a JSU student who died as a result of domestic violence.
-The Center operates Monday through Friday, 8:00 AM to 5:00 PM.
-On-call staff is available after hours on an as-needed basis.
-LNC is located in the JSU Student Center, 2nd floor, suite 2102.
+The Center operates Monday through Friday, 8:00 a.m. to 5:00 p.m.
+On-call staff are available after hours on an as-needed basis.
+Please contact Public Safety at 601-979-2580 to have a counselor contacted, if needed after hours.
+LNC is located in the JSU Student Center, 2nd floor, Suite 2102.
 The Center's telephone number is 601-979-0374.
+Self-help resources are available at www.jsums.edu/latashanormancenter.